ElGarash/guidelines/README.md

    c. etc...

-4. Keep a file called `terminology.md` and keep updating it with new terminology, stick to single terminology (e.g., don't use `sheik` and `reciter` interchangeably stick to one).
+4. We keep a file called `terminology.md` and keep updating it with new terminology.
+We stick to single terminology (e.g., we don't use `sheik` and `reciter` interchangeably stick to one).

-5. Stick to a single notation
+5. We stick to a single notation

    a.
 In mathematics.